cuitianze/turbo-console-log-with-emoji/README.md

 Properties:

-- turboConsoleLog.wrapLogMessage (boolean): Whether to wrap the log message or not.
+- turboConsoleLogWithEmoji.wrapLogMessage (boolean): Whether to wrap the log message or not.

-- turboConsoleLog.logMessagePrefix (string): The prefix of the log message.
+- turboConsoleLogWithEmoji.logMessagePrefix (string): The prefix of the log message.

+- turboConsoleLogWithEmoji.randomEmojiPrefix (boolean): Generate the random emoji prefix.

-- turboConsoleLog.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.
+- turboConsoleLogWithEmoji.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.

-- turboConsoleLog.insertEnclosingClass (boolean): Whether to insert or not the enclosing class of the selected variable in the log message.
+- turboConsoleLogWithEmoji.insertEnclosingClass (boolean): Whether to insert or not the enclosing class of the selected variable in the log message.

-- turboConsoleLog.insertEnclosingFunction (boolean): Whether to insert or not the enclosing function of the selected variable in the log message.
+- turboConsoleLogWithEmoji.insertEnclosingFunction (boolean): Whether to insert or not the enclosing function of the selected variable in the log message.

-- turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).
+- turboConsoleLogWithEmoji.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :